 Your agency may request an extension of the award period to receive additional time to implement your award program.
 Such extensions do not provide additional funding.
 Only those recipients that can provide a reasonable justification for delays will be granted no-cost extensions.
 Extension requests must be received prior to the end date of the award.
-2 C.F.R. § 200.308(d)(2).
+2 C.F.R. §§ 200.308(e)(2) and 200.309.